×

 What is a typical expat home or apartment like in Cascais?

 "Expat homes and apartments in Cascais are typically modern and spacious, with plenty of natural light and stunning views of the ocean.
 Many of the homes and apartments have balconies or terraces, perfect for enjoying the warm Mediterranean climate.
 The interiors are often decorated with contemporary furnishings and feature high-end appliances and amenities.
-Many of the homes and apartments also have access to communal pools, gardens, and other amenities," commented one expat who made the move to Cascais.
+Many of the homes and apartments also have access to communal pools, gardens, and other amenities," explained one expat living in Cascais, Portugal.

 What is the average cost of housing in Cascais?